scottpedley/TVCrocket/README.md

 # TVCrocket

-this file is part of a model Thrust Vector Controll Project developed by Lance Lui and Scott Pedley
+this file is part of a model Thrust Vector Control Project developed by Lance Lui and Scott Pedley

 runs a launch sequence that includes
 1. Calibration
-2. altimiter tracking
+2. Altimeter tracking
 3. PID loop thrust correction
-4. falling dectection/parachute deployment
+4. falling detection/parachute deployment
 5. data tracking to an SD card